John Martin (American racing driver)

-John Martin (March 20, 1939 – November 20, 2019) was a driver in the USAC and CART Championship Car series.
+John Martin (March 20, 1939 – November 20, 2019) was an American driver in the USAC and CART Championship Car series.

 Career

 Martin started racing with the Sports Car Club of America during the 1960s.
 He converted a 1963 Corvette Stingray into a racecar and drove it to win an SCCA national title in 1965.
 He competed in USAC stock car races between 1966 and 1969.
 Martin placed 11th in points in the 1970 SCCA Continental Championship.

 Martin worked for the AMC Javelin Racing Team throughout the 1968 Trans-American Championship, serving as chief mechanic for Peter Revson and George Follmer.
 At the Mid-Ohio round, the team owner asked Martin to qualify Follmer's car since Follmer was racing in USAC at Mosport on Saturday.
 Martin agreed on the condition that he could drive in the race if he won the pole, which the owner dismissively accepted.
 Martin indeed won the pole, and went on to lead the race until his engine failed with nine laps to go.
 He was given a drive for 1969 but did not finish any of the seven races in which he competed.

 Martin built a friendship with Revson that eventually helped him to purchase a McLaren M16 for the 1973 Indianapolis 500, where we went on to score his career best finish in the race with 8th position.
 Martin raced in the 1970-1977 and 1979-1980 USAC Championship Car seasons, with 52 career starts, including the 1972-1976 Indianapolis 500 races.
 He finished in the top ten 17 times, with his best finish in 5th position at Ontario Motor Speedway in both 1973 and 1975.
 His best points result was 11th in the 1975 USAC Championship Car season.